GabeSoler/crea-theory/site/content/Practice/contextualism.md

 # Paradigmatic Contextualism

 The idea of paradigmatic contextualism aims to bridge the conflict that emerges when using theories and practices from different traditions.

 The standard way of using paradigms consists of defining your way of seeing the world, obtaining valid knowledge, and running with that.
 You will often regard other traditions as wrong or problematic because their understanding and worldview contrast yours.

 Paradigmatic contextualism means that your paradigm varies depending on the context.
 It also means you have a system to move between paradigms.

 Switching between paradigms may feel unauthentic, fake, or manipulative.
-But hold with me…
+But hold with me.

 A client was talking to me about meeting with his grandma.
 He is gay and has not come out to her, and he feels that doing so would be painful.
 We arrived at a point in therapy when he went with his partner to a family wedding, and his grandma saw him with a male partner.
 He thought that everyone was now accepting him as a gay man in a happy and stable relationship.